-The first Sunday Assembly was started by Sanderson Jones and Pippa Evans, two comedians who were on the way to a gig in Bath when they discovered they both wanted to do something that was like church but totally secular and inclusive of all—no matter what they believed.
+Sunday Assembly was started by Sanderson Jones and Pippa Evans, two comedians who were on their way to a gig in Bath when they discovered they both wanted to do something that was like church but totally secular and inclusive of all—no matter what they believed.
 The first ever Sunday Assembly meeting took place on January 6th 2013 at The Nave in Islington.
-Almost 200 people turned up at the first meeting, 300 at the second and soon people all over the world asked to start one.
+Almost 200 people turned up at the first meeting.

-Now there are over 45 Sunday Assembly chapters in 8 different countries, inspired by the original Sunday Assembly and operating independently, where people sing songs, hear inspiring talks, and create community together in a family-friendly and inclusive setting.
-Why do we exist?
-Life is short, it is brilliant, it is sometimes tough, we build communities that help everyone live life as fully as possible.
+Now there are over 40 Sunday Assemblies around the world, operating independently, where people sing songs, hear inspiring talks, and create community together in a family-friendly and inclusive setting.

-- Live Better: We aim to provide inspiring, thought-provoking and practical ideas that help people to live the lives they want to lead and be the people they want to be.
+- Live Better: We aim to provide inspiring, thought-provoking and practical ideas that help people to live the lives they want to lead and be the people they can be.

 - Help Often: Assemblies are communities of action building lives of purpose, encouraging us all to help anyone who needs it to support each other.

 - Wonder More: Hearing talks, singing as one, listening to readings and even playing games helps us to connect with each other and the awesome world we live in.